edesent/glpg-emr/README.md

 Commit messages should adequately communicate why a change was made, which is important for making development and collaboration more efficient.

-Check out 👉[this](https://chris.beams.io/posts/git-commit/)👈 this 🔥 article on how to write better commit messages.
+Check out 👉[this](https://chris.beams.io/posts/git-commit/)👈 🔥 article on how to write better commit messages.

 1. Separate subject from body with a blank line (if body is necessary)
 2. Limit the subject line to 50 characters